Periodic Orbits and Gravitational Wave Radiation of Black Hole in EGB gravity: Background of the BH and geodesics, MBO, and ISCO in 4D-EGB gravity

+Where $M$ and $Q$ denote the mass and charge of the BH, respectively.
+Unless otherwise specified, all variables in the following discussion are normalized by the black hole mass $M$.
+Accordingly, $r$, $Q$, $\alpha$, and $L$ denote the dimensionless quantities $r/M$, $Q/M$, $\alpha/M^2$, and $L/M$, respectively.

+It should be pointed out that although the $D \to 4$ limiting scheme from which this BH solution originally arises has mathematical ambiguities at the action level, subsequent studies have shown that through various regularization methods and certain scalar-tensor theories, static spherically symmetric BH solutions consistent in form with Eq. (\ref{eq4}) can be obtained within well-defined four-dimensional theoretical frameworks method\cite{Lu:2020iav,Mann:1992ar,Kobayashi:2020wqy}.
+Therefore, investigating the particle dynamics and gravitational wave radiation properties in this charged BH background helps to understand the effects of Gauss-Bonnet corrections on strong-field spacetime structure, and may provide potential theoretical references for future space-based gravitational wave detection, thereby offering some basis for exploring the observational effects of higher-order curvature modified gravity theories.

-Where $M$ is the black hole's mass, $Q$ is the charge, $\alpha$ is the GB coupling parameter, and the gauge potential $A=-\frac{Q}{r}dt$.
-Notably, the aforementioned black hole solution has two branches.
-When $Q=0$ and $\alpha=0$, the negative branch solution is equivalent to the Schwarzschild spacetime; when $Q=0$, both branches recover the black hole solution described in reference\cite{Fernandes:2020rpa,Glavan:2019inb}.
-Furthermore, when $\alpha \to 0$ and $r \to \infty$, only the negative branch black hole solution can recover the Reissner-Nordström(RN) black hole solution.
-Therefore, in the study, we will only focus on the negative branch black hole solution.
+The above BH solution has two branches.
+When $Q=0$ and $\alpha=0$, the negative branch reduces to the Schwarzschild spacetime; when $Q=0$, both branches reduce to the uncharged 4D-EGB BH in Ref.\cite{Glavan:2019inb}; in the limit of $\alpha \to 0$ and $r \to \infty$, only the negative branch can reduce to the Reissner-Nordström black hole(RNBH).
+Since the negative branch exhibits reasonable asymptotic behavior in all physical limits, this paper only considers this branch solution.